Holy See–Nicaragua relations: Relations with Anastasio Somoza García

-When liberal leader Anastasio Somoza García took power in 1936, the Church abandoned their loyalties to the Conservatives and became dedicated to the Somoza regime.
-Their new loyalties stemmed from the fact that Somoza stated himself as an anti-Marxist and did not continue the persecution of the Church as liberals before him had, but also, that Somoza was responsible for Sandino's death.
+When liberal leader Anastasio Somoza García took power in 1936, the Church abandoned its loyalties to the Conservatives and became dedicated to the Somoza regime.
+Their new loyalties stemmed from the fact that Somoza stated himself as an anti-Marxist and did not continue the persecution of the Church as liberals before he had, but also, that Somoza was responsible for Sandino's death.
 A new constitution was born under the Somoza regime in 1950; it was a negotiation between previous anticlerical measures and traditional church privileges.

 The Catholic Church was recognized as the official religion, and despite the legal separation of church and state, church-run schools continued to flourish.
 After the first Somoza, there were 2 more successors in the Somoza regime which kept this family in power for over 40 years.
 Throughout this time, the Somozas and the Church remained in good relations.
 The Somozas controlled and promoted the Church as long as the Church was not critical of its state; by supporting the Church, the Somozas gained popularity among the people of Nicaragua.

 Position of the Church in the 1960s and 1970s

-It was not until the late 1970s that the Church began to divide their loyalties away from the Somozas; it was at this time that they started to recognize the repression and human rights abuses that were not concurrent with the Bible.
+It was not until the late 1970s that the Church began to divide its loyalties away from the Somozas; it was at this time that they started to recognize the repression and human rights abuses that were not concurrent with the Bible.
 The Church could no longer support this government, but they were still in favor of the state's ideologies of hierarchies and capitalist systems; this caused a divide within the clergy.
-Eventually the Church became united in their opposition toward Somoza; the problem was that the Church was not able to decide where to make their next alliance.
+Eventually, the Church became united in its opposition toward Somoza; the problem was that the Church was not able to decide where to make their next alliance.

 The Second Vatican Council encouraged Catholics to involve themselves more deeply in social justice issues, the Church worked as activists against the Somoza repression and for more social services.
-The Church fought for water and for getting a cemetery, but this was repressed by the government, and such, the church was repressed too.
+The Church fought for water and for getting a cemetery, but this was repressed by the government, and as such, the church was repressed too.

 Period of Sandinista rule

-The ideology of the revolution was deep-set in Marxist values which were against religion.
+The ideology of the revolution was deep-set in Marxist values that were against religion.
 The structure of the Catholic Church was very religious; as such, they were rightfully threatened by the revolution.

-During the period of Sandinista rule (1979-1990) the Nicaraguan Catholic Church was divided between the pro-Sandinista "popular church" of which they were a patron and the anti-Sandinista hierarchy.
+During the period of Sandinista rule (1979–1990), the Nicaraguan Catholic Church was divided between the pro-Sandinista "popular church" of which they were a patron and the anti-Sandinista hierarchy.
 The Church was united in its opposition toward the corruption of the Somoza dynasty, but the clergy's opinions about the Sandinistas diverged once they took power.